President

 Society representative (Co-opted) |

-Tom Watkins, Chair of the Undergraduate Subcomittee
+Tricia Lim, Chair of the Undergraduate Subcommittee

 Ms Vivienne Parry OBE (Co-opted October 2020)